Results & Photos

 - Photos and Videos

-The Kuitpo Forest event is the fifth and final race in the 2017 TRSA Series, although you don’t need to be a series competitor to enter – all are welcome.
-For more information on the series, click here
+The Kuitpo Forest event is the third race in the 2018 TRSA Series, although you don’t need to be a series competitor to enter – all are welcome.
+For more information on the series, click here.

-With all 3 new courses in 2017, this event will take participants through an amazing mix of scenic pine plantations and native bush – be prepared to see parts of Kuitpo Forest that you have not seen before.
+With 3 courses in 2018, this event will take participants through an amazing mix of scenic pine plantations and native bush – be prepared to see parts of Kuitpo Forest that you have not seen before.
 You will run along wide forestry roads mixed with plenty of single track meandering through the forest.
 Be on the lookout for Kangaroos and Wallabies who love to chill out in the shade.
-The medium and long course will for the first time venture into Kyeema Conservation Park, experiencing spectacular native bush that is virtually untouched.
+The medium and long course will venture into Kyeema Conservation Park, experiencing spectacular native bush that is virtually untouched.

 - Magnificent scenery, beautifully designed and constructed trails, Kangaroos, Wallabies, Birds.

-- Trophies for 1st 3 male & female runners in each event.
+- Medals for 1st 3 male & female runners in each event.